ELY3M/elys-switch-guide.github.io/docs/user_guide/emummc/sending_payload.md

     2. Connect your Switch in RCM to your PC using the USB cable.
     3. Wait for your Switch to be shown as found in the injector.
     4. Press `Select Payload`, and navigate to and select your payload `.bin` file.
-        - The first time you read this page you should inject TegraExplorer.bin.
+        - The first time you read this page you should inject hekate_ctcaer bin.
     5. Click `Send Payload!` to launch the payload you selected.

 &nbsp;